 Premier Lake Provincial Park, Skookumchuk, Photo Destination BC Kari Medig

-Skookumchuck is located in one of North America’s truly unique features – the Rocky Mountain Trench.
-There are several parks in the area including: Canal Flat Provincial Park on Columbia Lake which is popular with swimmers, boaters and windsurfers.
+Skookumchuck is located in the Canadian Rockies in one of North America’s truly unique features – the Rocky Mountain Trench.
+There are several parks in the area including: Columbia Lake Provincial Park which includes Tilley Memorial Park is popular with swimmers, boaters and windsurfers.
 Wasa Lake Provincial Park, just south of Skookumchuck offers swimming, hiking, cycling, boating and nature viewing.
 Northwest is Premier Lake Provincial Park, nestled against the west slopes of the Rocky Mountains.
 Premier Lake is one of the key recreational fishing lakes in the East Kootenays.
 The emerald green lakes of Premier and four smaller lakes, Canuck, Yankee, Cats Eye and Quartz offer a unique and varied fishing experience in a secluded and pleasant park atmosphere.
 The area is also rich in wildlife.

 The area was first traveled north and south along the Columbia and Kootenay rivers by a nomadic group who fished and hunted sheep and went over the mountains to hunt bison in the lowlands of Alberta.

 The first Europeans in this valley were looking for new worlds to explore and exploit, but found an old world where cultures were robust and the people settled in their own traditions.
 In 1806, David Thompson journeyed into the Rockies, engaging some natives to guide him across the portage from the Columbia River to the Kootenay River at Canal Flats and down to the mouth of the St. Mary’s River.
 Thompson continued to trade, explore and survey from 1807 to 1811, covering all trade sources in the southeastern part of British Columbia.